Hot Runner Injection Molding – A Detailed Guide to Hot Runner System

 Disadvantages of the Hot Runner System

-Along with advantages, there are some disadvantages of the hot runner system that cannot be ignored and need to keep an eye on; some of these are discussed below:
+Along with advantages, there are some disadvantages of the hot runner that cannot be ignored and need to keep an eye on; some of these are discussed below:

 • The hot runner system needs to be taken care of, and it has technical and complex maintenance in case precaution is not taken, and the part of the hot runner may get damaged.

-• The hot runner systems need a high level of machinery for injection molding to manufacture the components correctly.
+• The injection molding hot runner systems need a high level of machinery for injection molding to manufacture the components correctly.
 If supplied with the best machinery, there could be many things in the production process.

 • The hot runner system may also be used for heat-sensitive plastics, and they need extra care and expertise; if it is not exercised, the plastic may change its color or become a degraded version, leading to defects in the final product.